About me:

 India is a massive dust bowl, and solar attracts it like anything.
 This one needed a shower!

-We had a lot of fun plugging into the latest Copernicus snapshots, zooming in to potential operating areas, and identifying the next set of villages to head out to on motorbike.
-It was a lot less fun building security camera detection to cover theft, but nevertheless: Bahraich is a high tech place now!
+We had a blast plugging into the latest Copernicus snapshots, zooming into potential operating areas to map out our next motorbike route.
+It was admittedly less fun building security camera detection to mitigate theft, but the result stands: Bahraich is a high-tech hub now.

 Training our village level operators, who themselves had never made payments, but who would go on to lead this revolution.